dmnfarrell/dmnfarrell.github.io/_posts/2021-07-10-snipgenie-sensitivity.markdown

 ## Trees

-We can also see the effect of the filters on the resulting phylogeny generated from the snp alignment.
+We can also see the effect of the filters on the resulting phylogeny generated from the SNP alignment.

 <div class ="image-gallery">
 <div class="box">